wp-plugins/tabify-edit-screen/readme.txt

 You ever came in a situation where the edit screen of a post type get to full that you sometimes had to search the right metabox?
 This plugin enables tabs in the edit screen and manage them from the back-end.

-It's still in development and does has some issues with managing the tabs.
-Still will get solved in the next weeks.
+It's still in development.
+In general the plugin does the things it should do but there still are a lot of things that can be improved.
 Also at this moment it ignores the "Show on screen" values from the Screen options.
+What can be a big thing for some users

 == Installation ==